 6. What can Singaporeans do to combat inflation then?

 To circle back to the inflation rate and personal finance, I just want to emphasise that the official projected core inflation rate of 3-4% is NOT the inflation rate you should be looking at when budgeting for yourself, because the CPI does not really reflect how a regular person spends money.

-Instead of believing news articles about inflation at face value, take a look at the MAS reports and pay special attention to information that actually affect you, such as food and public transport.
+Instead of believing news articles about inflation at face value, take a look at the MAS reports and pay special attention to information that actually affects you, such as food and public transport.

 In particular, keep a close eye on costs that you will almost certainly spend more on in the future, such as healthcare and education (if you have or plan to have kids).